sungyejoy/Assignment-1/README.md

 ### 5. Others
 - NewJeans cursor - Custom cursor to enhance the unique design style of NewJeans
+- Scroll to top - Scroll to top function as some pages are quite long, which enhances the convienience the users can face while using the website

 ### Features Left to Implement
 - Discography - To let users/fans view all the music NewJeans released, and to overview them